List of Santa Barbara characters: Pearl Bradford

 In early 1987, Pearl was supposed to go to Switzerland to secretly bring Kelly back home, but a tail from Gina and Keith's PI forced a last-minute change of plans and Jeffrey Conrad went in Pearl's place.
 When Kelly and Jeffrey eventually returned to Santa Barbara, Pearl was devastated to find out they had fallen in love.
 Aside from helping Cruz open a detective agency, Pearl had no more major storylines of his own and eventually disappeared from the canvas without an explanation in April 1988.

+C

 Brandon DeMott Capwell

 Brandon came to Santa Barbara in late 1984 with his presumed-mother Gina DeMott.
 Santana Andrade learned that Brandon was her son (with Channing) and set out to get Brandon away from Gina.
 C.C. sided with Gina, whom he allowed to stay at the Capwell mansion.
 Santana continued fighting for custody, winning in 1986.
 Brandon was briefly raised by Santana and her husband, Cruz.
 However, after Santana entered rehab, Brandon went back to live with Gina.

 Brandon fell into a coma after being assaulted by an accomplice of the Video Rapist, and was rescued by Eden and Cruz.
 Brandon learned about his paternity in 1989.
 He forgave Gina for lying to him, and later bonded with his birth mother, Santana.
 Brandon was one of the rare child characters who never underwent SORAS.
 Brandon left at the end of 1992, to attend boarding school.

+C.C.
+(Channing Creighton) Capwell

+C.C.
+Capwell is the patriarch of the wealthy Capwell family serving as the president of Capwell Enterprises.
+He was first married to Pamela Pepperidge and son Mason was born from the marriage.
+Pamela fled the marriage and went to England but she was secretly pregnant.
+C.C. next married Sophia Wayne who gave birth to Channing Capwell III, Eden, Ted, and Kelly.
+C.C. is widowed after Sophia is presumed dead after a fall from Lionel Lockridge's yacht.
+He always loses son Channing after he is shot to death in 1979.
+C.C. has a difficult relationship with Mason but dotes on both daughters.

+In 1984, Gina Demott returns to Santa Barbara with her son Brandon.
+It is revealed that Brandon is really the son of Channing Capwell III and Santana Andrade.
+C.C. sides with Gina and eventually marries her, making Brandon his grandson and step-son.
+Sophia Wayne Amonti is actually alive and secretly returns to Santa Barbara and eventually is revealed to C.C.
+In 1987, C.C. learns that Pamela was pregnant when she left for England.
+Eden's rival Elena Nikolas is revealed as their daughter.
+In 1989 C.C. learns that he is the father of Greg Hughes by former lover Megan Richardson.
+He also has brief relationships with Santana Andrade and Angela Raymond.
+Despite all this, Sophia remains the love of his life.
+They are married three separate times and reconcile in the last episode of the series in 1993.